-Information regarding the Genesee Mine and Genesee Mine have been excerpted or derived from Sherritt's December 31, 2013 annual information form (the "Sherritt AIF"), Westmoreland Coal Company's Report on Form 10-K in respect of its fiscal year ended December 31, 2015 (the "Westmoreland 10-K"), and the technical report entitled "Technical Report, Genesee Mine, Alberta" dated August 31, 2006 (the "Genesee Report") and the technical report entitled "Technical Report, Sheerness Mine, Alberta" dated August 31, 2006 (the "Sheerness Report"), as applicable.
 Keith Wilson, P. Eng., of Norwest, a "qualified person" as such term is defined in NI 43-101 and who is independent of the Corporation, has reviewed and approved the scientific and technical information in this annual information form on the Genesee Mine and Sheerness Mine.
 Keith Wilson does not own any securities of the Corporation or of any associate or affiliate of the Corporation.
-Readers should consult the Sherritt AIF, the Westmoreland 10-K, the Genesee Report and the Sheerness Report to obtain further particulars regarding the Genesee Mine and Sheerness Mine.
-The Sherritt AIF, the Genesee Report and the Sheerness Report are available for review under Sherritt's profile on SEDAR at www.sedar.com.
-The Westmoreland 10-K is available for review under Westmoreland's profile on EDGAR at www.sedar.com.
-The Westmoreland 10-K is available for review under Westmoreland's profile on EDGAR at www.sedar.com.
+Readers should consult the Westmoreland 10-K, to obtain further particulars regarding the Genesee Mine and Sheerness Mine.
+The Westmoreland 10-K is available for review under Westmoreland's profile on EDGAR at www.sec.gov.